-Yes, for all those who wish to.
-Others can watch on as well as join us in song and prayer.
+Yes.
+Those who want to be baptized can be.
+Others can watch as well as join us in song and prayer.

-You will be required to wear clothes on our tour.
-I have always made that mandatory.
-But what kind of clothes is up to the individual.
-Casual attire is best with comfortable walking shoes.
-Jeans, windsuits, etc. Also, you will need to bring your bathing suit as we will have an opportunity to swim in the Dead Sea which is a very unique experience.
+The type of clothing you wear is left up to you.
+Casual attire, such as jeans or athletic pants, and comfortable walking shoes are the best.
+Also, you will need to bring your bathing suit as we will have an opportunity to swim in the Dead Sea, which is a very unique experience.

-We gather at Newark airport, three hours before our flight leaves, taking us to Israel.
-Everyone makes their own travel arrangements to New York where I will be meeting group 3 hours before departure.
+We all gather at a designated New York airport three hours before our flight to Israel leaves the country.
+Everyone makes their own travel arrangements to New York.

-We will be on a very comfortable motorcoach.
-We will also have our own bus driver assigned to us the entire trip as well as a professional tour guide who is an Israeli citizen.
-I always use Christian tour guides.
+We will travel on a very comfortable motorcoach.
+We will also have a personal bus driver assigned to us the entire trip as well as a professional tour guide who is an Israeli citizen and a Christian.

 We typically have between 100 and 150 individuals join the tour.
 However, we divide everyone into groups of 40-50.
 Each group has its own bus and tour guide, and each individual has his or her own earpiece that allows the guide to speak directly to you in a normal voice.
 So it feels like you are touring with a group of only 40-50 people.
 In addition, Tim, his wife Alison, and their sons, Wesley and Walker, will be your hosts.